© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval settlement site on eastern side of Saxon Down is a scheduled monument protected by Historic England under reference 1005568.
 View the official record →

-Medieval settlement site on the eastern side of Saxon Down is a dispersed archaeological site in Sussex comprising the remains of medieval occupation and associated field systems.
+Medieval settlement site on eastern side of Saxon Down is a dispersed settlement of medieval date located in Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005568.

 Medieval settlement site on eastern side of Saxon Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005568.